 Research Project: Rotations students will conduct a project associated with the work of each laboratory that may result in manuscript authorship or other substantial achievements, despite the relatively short rotation experience.

-Evaluation: Rotations students will be formally evaluated by the faculty in each laboratory at the conclusion of each rotation.
+Evaluation: Rotations students will be formally evaluated by the faculty in each laboratory after each rotation.

-Faculty Mentor Selection: At the conclusion of the three rotations, and with feedback from the participating students and faculty, the CVM Office of Research & Graduate Studies will facilitate the matching of students with a faculty mentor and the transition into a curricular training track.
+Faculty Mentor Selection: After three rotations and feedback from the participating students and faculty, the School of Veterinary Medicine & Biomedical Sciences (VMBS) Office of Research & Graduate Studies will facilitate the matching of students with a faculty mentor and the transition into a curricular training track.

-During year one, the CVM Office of Research & Graduate Studies will provide the following for each student participating in the rotation program:
+During year one, the VMBS Office of Research & Graduate Studies will provide the following for each student participating in the rotation program: